boystown.org

 Audibility, Perception and Cognition Laboratory

-Dr. Ryan McCreery, PhD, is the director of the Audibility, Perception, and Cognition laboratory.
-Our research aims to describe how amplification, language and cognition support speech perception in children who are hard of hearing in effort to maximize outcomes for children wearing hearing aids.
-The goal of our research is to better understand how hearing loss impacts the ability of children to listen in classrooms, at home and in social environments where important communication takes place.
+The Audibility, Perception and Cognition Laboratory aims to understand how amplification, language and cognition support speech perception in children who are hard of hearing to maximize outcomes for children wearing hearing aids.
+We want to better understand how hearing loss impacts the ability of children to listen in classrooms, at home and in social environments where important communication takes place.

 Our Studies